English Grammar

 • Go (present), went (past), gone (past participle)

-Adverb: An adverb is a word that modifies or describes a verb, adjective, or another adverb.
+An adverb is a word that modifies or describes a verb, adjective, or another adverb.
 It provides more information about how, when, where, why, or to what extent an action occurs or a quality is expressed.

 • Always, often, Carefully, soon, never

-All Types of Adverbs:
+All Types of Adverbs

 1. Adverbs of Time: